-What I do remember…….
-Is being in the Cook County court house.
-As my mom asked me “Do you want to go stay with Aunt Susie for the summer?”
+What I do remember…is being in the Cook County courthouse.
+My mom asked me, “Do you want to go stay with Aunt Susie for the summer?”

-I said something like “Yea, then I’ll see you after the summer!”
+I said something like, “Yeah, then I’ll see you after the summer!”

-She asked me if I wanted to go with live with Aunt Susie literally 5 minutes before the adoption took place.
-I’m just realizing that….
-Wow, Shitty, Almost as shitty as the interior of the court house itself.
-I remember dim lights, a lot of shades of brown, the benches….
-Just… Not a pleasant place.
-Especially if you’re there for a felony and your lawyer doesn’t show up because you could’t make his last payment, trust me.
+She asked me if I wanted to go live with Aunt Susie literally 5 minutes before the adoption took place.
+I’m just realizing that…wow, shitty…almost as shitty as the interior of the courthouse itself.
+I remember dim lights, a lot of shades of brown, the benches…just…not a pleasant place.
+Especially if you’re there for a felony and your lawyer doesn’t show up because you couldn’t make his last payment, trust me.

-Anyways I hadn’t seen my Grandpa in like 8 Years…..
-I was always so turned away from him….
-He would always spank me because I was always in trouble around him lol I didn’t like that.
-But it’s what I needed!
+Anyway, I hadn’t seen my grandpa in like 8 years.
+I was always so turned away from him – he would always spank me because I was always in trouble around him.
+I didn’t like that, but it’s what I needed!
 But as a kid I guess it made me scared of him.

 They visited and we all went out for food.
 Knowing I was already writing my life story, I wanted to get their side of the story from when I was a kid.

 PLEASE NOTE: This is their side of the story.
 I don’t have my mom’s yet.

 When they told me the things they told me, it is actually the moment I stopped telling myself it was okay that Mom gave me up.

 They told me their side of it all: